 The consolidated statements of operations and changes in net assets include a performance indicator, excess of revenue over expenses.
-Changes in unrestricted net assets which are excluded from the excess of revenue over expenses consistent with industry practice include contributions of long-lived assets, and pension and postretirement related changes other than net periodic cost.
+Changes in unrestricted net assets which are excluded from the excess of revenue over expenses consistent with generally accepted accounting principles include contributions of long-lived assets, and pension and postretirement related changes other than net periodic cost.